Legal Requirements for Businesses: A Checklist

 Think of it as a readiness plan.
 Each component works together to close compliance gaps and make sure your investment in safety truly pays off when it matters most.
 By following a structured approach, you can create a program that is not only compliant with regulations but also genuinely effective in an emergency.
 Let’s walk through the essential steps to get your program up and running.

-Place Your AEDs for Quick Access
+Where to Place Your AEDs for the Fastest Response

 Where you put your AED is just as important as having one.
 During a cardiac arrest, every second is critical, so the device needs to be easy to find and grab.
 Place your AEDs in central, high-traffic locations like lobbies, break rooms, or near elevators.
 The goal is for someone to be able to retrieve the AED and return to the victim within three minutes.